ProjectEvergreen/greenwood/www/pages/plugins/index-hooks.md

 ## Usage
-Below is an example of creating a template hook for Google Analytics from a _greenwood.config.js_.
+Below is an example of creating an index hook for loading Google Analytics from a _greenwood.config.js_.
 ```render javascript
 module.exports = {